DeityJS/deity/README.md

 The final argument should be the callback to be called with the generated data.

-The deity function returns a promise which is resolved or rejected depending on whether any errors are thrown in the callback function.
+The Deity function returns a promise which is resolved or rejected depending on whether any errors are thrown in the callback function.

 ## Types of generators